ProvSQL Studio

 Inspector panel

 Pinning a node opens the inspector.
-Each gate type (see Inspecting the Circuit for the catalogue) renders a gate-specific metadata block: function and result type for agg, left and right attribute for eq, value for mulinput, relation id and column list for input and update, and so on. input and update gates additionally show the stored probability: clicking the value swaps it for a number input, Enter sends a set_prob to the server, Esc or blur cancels.
+Each gate type (see Inspecting the Circuit for the catalogue) renders a gate-specific metadata block: function and result type for agg, left and right attribute for eq, value for mulinput, relation id and column list for input and update, and so on. input and update gates additionally show the stored probability: clicking the value swaps it for a number input, Enter sends a set_prob to the server, Esc or clicking elsewhere cancels.
 Out-of-range values and ProvSQL errors land inline.

 Semiring evaluation strip